Other forms: tautologies

 Tautology is useless restatement, or saying the same thing twice using different words.
 “Speedy sprint" is a tautology because sprint already means "speedy running."

 The noun tautology originates from the Greek word tautologos, meaning “repeating what is said.”
-"From the public view's perspective" is a tautology in which the words perspective and view repeat the same idea.
-In the study of logic, a tautology is a statement that is necessarily true under any interpretation.
+"A pedestrian traveling on foot" is a tautology because a pedestrian, by definition, is someone who walks.
+In the study of logic, a tautology is a statement that is necessarily true under any interpretation and cannot be denied without introducing logical inconsistencies.
 "It will snow tomorrow, or it will not snow tomorrow" is an example.
 No argument here — it's true any way you look at it.

 Close your vocabulary gaps with personalized learning that focuses on teaching the words you need to know.